opendp/smartnoise-sdk/sql/tests/README.md

 The current pre-cached datasets are:
 * `PUMS`: The 1000-row sample of PUMS, using `row_privacy`.
 When querying, use `PUMS.PUMS` as the table name.
 * `PUMS_pid`: The 1000-row sample of PUMS, with an additional column, `pid` for a person primary key.
 Does not use `row_privacy`.
 When querying, use `PUMS.PUMS` as the table name.
-* `PUMS_dup`: Oversample of PUMS_pid with ~2500 rows, each person appears 1-3 times.
+* `PUMS_dup`: Oversample of PUMS_pid with ~1750 rows, each person appears 1-3 times.
 Use this table for tests where reservoir needs to work.
+When querying, use `PUMS.PUMS` as the table name.
-When querying, use `PUMS.PUMS_dup` as the table name.
+* `PUMS_null`: PUMS_pid with ~40% of rows having one NULL value.
+Use this table for tests where NULL behavior is important.
+When querying, use `PUMS.PUMS` as the table name.
 * `PUMS_large`: A sample of PUMS with 1.2 million records, and a person primary key.
 When querying, use `PUMS.PUMS_large` as the table name.

 The current supported engines are: